azuline/rose/README.md

 # Quickstart

+> [!NOTE]
+> This quickstart assumes you have a local "source directory" of music releases
+> for Rosé to manage.
+Each "release" must be an immediate child subdirectory of
+> the "source directory."

 Let's now get Rosé up and running!

 Once Rosé is installed, let's first confirm that `rose` exists and is